February 3, 2025 Newsletter

 Upcoming Public Hearings

-On Tuesday, January 7, the city council will hold a public hearing on PD24-29 on 1.629 acres at 2809 N.W.
-Green Oaks Boulevard.
-They wish for a planned development for community commercial with a car wash.
+On Tuesday, February 4, the city council will hold a public hearing on PD24-17 on 1.832 acres at 2007 N.W.
+Green Oaks Boulevard for a planned development for community commercial (CC) including a wireless communications tower.

 P&Z Commission